isabella232/unityscript/README.md

 - Repeat the same steps on another machine or install the app on a device.

+#### Limitations:
+As of now the Heartbeat feature doesn't work on the web player.
+It has been disabled for now.

 # Please direct all Support Questions and Concerns to Support@PubNub.com